c3lang/c3docs-old/docs/compiletime.md

 During compilation, global constants are considered compile time values, as are any derived constant values, such as type names and sizes, variable alignments etc.

-Inside of a macro or a function, it is also possible to define mutable compile time variables.
+Inside of a macro or a function, it is possible to define mutable compile time variables.
 Such local variables are prefixed with `$` (e.g. `$foo`).
 It is also possible to define local *type* variables, that are also prefixed using `$` (e.g. `$MyType` `$ParamType`).